From functional to usable: Redesigning a results view users called a game changer

 Next step

-More user testing!
+More usability testing!

 As this was the final piece of the redesign, I had hoped to run a full usability test on the entire product.
 The last round revealed users needed more context to fully understand the data.